mailong25/self-supervised-speech-recognition/README.md

-## Vietnamese speech recognition with Wav2Vec and Wav2letter
+## State-of-the-art speech recognition with Wav2Vec and Wav2letter
 This repository contains ready-to-use software for automatic speech recognition (WER ~ 15%).
 After downloading pre-trained models and installing dependencies, you can quickly make predictions by using:

 ```